 In principle, the determination of the composition of the mother liquors is sufficient to make a phase diagram.
 However, important details will be missed if the composition of the solids and/or system compositions are not taken into account, for instance end-solid solution formation and hydrate/solvate formation.

 Enantiomers can crystallize separately: each in a single crystal or together in one crystal.
-When a racemate crystallizes into two separate crystals of opposite handedness this is called a conglomerate.
-It is estimated that only 5–10% of all racemates crystallize as a conglomerate.
-More common (90–95%) is the formation of a racemic compound in which a racemate crystallizes in an ordered fashion.
-Rare (1%) is a solid solution where a crystal does not distinguish between (R)- and (S)-enantiomers.
+As mentioned by M.S.
+Leeman in 2009, a conglomerate is formed when a racemate crystallizes into two separate crystals of opposite orientation (R and S).
+In his thesis, he estimated that only 5–10% of all racemates crystallize as a conglomerate.
+90-95% of the cases are the ordered pattern racemic compounds.
+And very rarely, a crystal does not distinguish between (R)- and (S)-enantiomers.
 This crystal is then randomly packed.
-Typical ternary phase diagrams for these different crystallization behaviors are given here.
+Here you may find the ternary phase diagrams for the different crystallization behaviors: racemic compound, conglomerate and solid solution.

 ter Horst et al. have proposed a straightforward phase diagram screening method to identify the solid state behavior of chiral compounds.
 With this method was determined the saturation temperature of a certain solution composition, instead of determining the saturation concentration at a certain temperature.